-To adjust the cube size, locate cube size control in the front of the control box, and rotate the adjustment screw one eighth of a turn:
+To adjust cube size, locate cube size control in the front of the control box, and rotate the adjustment screw one eighth of a turn:

-- COUNTER Clockwise for SMALLER ice cubes - Clockwise for LARGER ice cubes
+•COUNTER Clockwise for a SMALLER cube

+Clockwise for a LARGER ice cube

-Observe size of the ice in the next ice cube harvest and repeat adjustment until correct ice cube is achieved.
+Observe size of the ice in the next ice cube harvest and repeat the adjustment until the correct ice cube size is achieved.

 11. Check Harvest Time.
-There must be enough time in harvest to defrost all the cubes but not an excessive amount that will waste capacity.
+There must be enough time in harvest to defrost all the cubes, but not an excessive amount that will waste capacity.
 The length of the harvest cycle is determined by the timer cam positions.

-If needed, adjust the harvest time so there are about 15 seconds of harvest time left after the last cube has fallen from the evaporators.
+If needed, adjust the harvest time so that there are about 15 seconds of harvest time left after the last cube has fallen off the evaporators.

-Because harvest time varies with the water and air temperatures at the ice machine, colder air and water will result in faster ice making but require longer harvest cycles.
+Because harvest time varies with the water and air temperatures at the ice machine, colder air and water will result in faster ice making, but require longer harvest cycles.
 Do NOT adjust harvest time too short or the unit will not harvest all the ice.

-The harvest time is set by: loosening the set screw on the cam, rotating the shaft to open or close the distance between the high part of the cams, and re tightening the set screw.
-More of an opening between the cams high areas=more harvest time.
+The harvest time is set by: loosening the set screw on the cam, rotating the shaft so that the opening between the cams increase or decrease, retightening the set screw when the cams are in the correct position.
+More of an opening between the cams high areas= more harvest time.

-An adjustment of the cube size may be needed after the harvest time has been changed, so check the cube size again.
+An adjustment of the cube size control may be needed after the harvest time has been changed, so check cube size again.

-CUBE SIZE DIAGRAM
+CUBE SIZE DIAGRAM JUST RIGHT

-JUST RIGHT

 When the cubes are the correct size, they will be connected together vertically, and drop off in strips.

 The batch weight will be about 13.5 to 14.5 lb.

-Note: if the cubes at the bottom rows of some evaporators are smaller than others, the size difference does not affect capacity or performance.
-However, there should be ice in all cells.
+Note: If the cubes at the bottom rows of some evaporators are smaller than others, the size difference does not affect capacity or performance.
+However, there should be some ice in all cells.
 If not, contact the Factory.

-- 12. Check Bin Ice Level Control.
-When the unit is in the harvest cycle, place something solid against the transducer socket (located in the base to the left of the evaporators).
-The machine will switch off at the END OF THE HARVEST CYCLE, and will restart when the object is removed.
-The control has a Full and a Partial position.
-At Full, the machine will switch off when ice is 8" from the transducer socket.
+12. Check Bin Ice Level Control: With the unit in the harvest cycle, place something directly below the transducer socket (located in the base just to the left of the evaporators).
+The machine will switch off at the END OF THE HARVEST CYCLE.
+Within seconds after removal of the obstruction. the icemaker will restart.
+This control has two positions, FULL and PARTIAL.
+Full shuts off when ice is 8" from the bottom of the ice machine.
 The control will not work on bins taller than 8'.

-Note: Even when full the unit will make a batch of ice if switched off and then on. - 13.
-Replace all covers, panels and screws. - 14.
-Fill out the Warranty Registration and Customer Evaluation form.
-Explain to the user the maintenance requirements of the ice machine.
-Inform the user of the name and telephone number of the local SCOTSMAN Distributor or service agency.
+13. Replace all covers, panels and screws.

+14. Fill out and mail in the Warranty Registration and Customer Evaluation form.
+Explain to the owner/user the operation, and maintenance requirements of the machine.
+Be sure to leave the name and telephone number of the local SCOTSMAN Distributor, or service agency.

-FREEZING CYCLE OPERATION
+CMS1202R FREEZING CYCLE OPERATION